Sara-GRB/Fraud-Detection-Financial-Data/Readme.md

 Source: Kaggle Credit Card Fraud Detection

+The dataset `creditcard.csv` is not included in this repository due to its size.

+You can download it from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

 ## 📁 Output

 All figures and saved models are stored in the results/ folder.